We talk with our VP of Marketing, Josh Mendelsohn on the Importance of Email Marketing.

 Which style of email list forms get the best response, and what are some reasons for that response?

 We have found that the banner style outperforms both the popup and email bar.
 This is because they are great for both mobile and desktop visitors but always present on the page.
 Pop-ups are also very effective but run the risk of frustrating visitors and being closed out, especially if they are used too aggressively.
 That’s why it’s important to thoughtfully set time, scroll, and exit intent triggers that make sense for your shoppers.

 Why does email marketing have such a huge ROI, compared to other forms of marketing, whether digital or physical?

 The ROI on email marketing is higher for two main reasons:

 1) When someone signs up for your email list they are doing it for a reason, which is oftentimes to get a discount or something exclusive.
 This kind of permission is much more explicit than any other medium and be fulfilled instantly.

-2) With the rise of marketing automation, it is very easy to send the right message to the right user at the right time based on actions they have taken.
+2) With the rise of marketing automation, and email automation, it is very easy to send the right message to the right user at the right time based on actions they have taken.
 Email helps drive the middle of the funnel through the bottom, whereas social media and offline promotions are far less permanent and focused on driving initial awareness and interest.

-That same study reports that email marketing has a buy rate 1,000% greater than Facebook or Twitter advertising.
-Again, why is email marketing still important or effective, with the growing prevalence of social media and influencer marketing?
+Why is email marketing still important or effective, with the growing prevalence of social media and influencer marketing?